-- 3. Rate the capabilities of each party for each Model Use identified in the following categories - a.
-Resources Does the organization have the resources necessary to implement the Model Use required?
-Some of the general resources required include: - · Personnel Modeling Team - Software - Software Training - Hardware - IT support - b.
-Competency Does the responsible party have the know-how to successfully implement the specific Mode Use?
-To determine competency, the project team should understand the details for the Model Use and how it will be carried out on the specific project. - c.
-Experience Has the responsible party performed the Model Use in the past?
-The team experience associated with each Model Use is vital to the success of the implementation. - 4.
-Identify additional value and risk associated with each Model Use
+3. Rate the capabilities of each party for each Model Use identified in the following categories b.
+Competency - Does the responsible party have the know-how to successfully implement the specific Mode Use?
+To determine competency, the project team should understand the details for the Model Use and how it will be carried out on the specific project.